-4.12 OWNERSHIP OF DATA
+4.51 OWNERSHIP OF DATA

-a.
-The Consultant agrees to maintain (in sufficient detail as shall properly reflect all work done and results achieved in the performance of this Contract) tracings, plans, specifications and maps, basic survey notes and sketches, books, records, reports, research notes, charts, graphs, comments, computations, analyses, recordings, photographs, computer programs and documentation thereof, and other graphic or written data generated in connection with the work required in the Contract; all such information and documentation to be termed "Data" under this Contract.
+- a.
+The Consultant agrees to maintain (in sufficient detail as shall properly reflect all work done and results achieved in the performance of this Contract) tracings, plans, specifications and maps, basic survey notes and sketches, books, records, reports, research notes, charts, graphs, comments, computations, analyses, recordings, photographs, computer programs and documentation thereof, and other graphic or written data generated in connection with the work required in the Contract; all such information and documentation to be termed "Data" under this Contract. - b.
+All Data procured hereunder for the work funded by ADOT shall become the property of ADOT and delivered to ADOT upon request, and shall not be used or released by the Consultant or any other person except with the prior written approval by the Department; provided that the Consultant shall not be required to retain any Data not requested by ADOT within five (5) years from the date of final payment (see Initial Closeout Letter, Section 4.41(.a)) to the Consultant hereunder; and provided further that until such delivery to ADOT, the c.
+All services, information, computer program elements, reports and other deliverables which may be patented or copyrighted and created under this Contract are the property of the Department and shall not be used or released by the Consultant or any other person except with the prior written approval by the Department.

-b.
-All Data procured hereunder for the work funded by (INSERT LPA) shall become the property of (INSERT LPA) and delivered to (INSERT LPA) upon request, and shall not be used or released by the Consultant or any other person except with the prior written approval by the (INSERT LPA), provided that the Consultant shall not be required to retain any Data not requested by (INSERT LPA) within five (5) years from the date of final payment to the Consultant hereunder; and provided further that until such delivery to (INSERT LPA) , the Consultant agrees to permit (INSERT LPA) , ADOT and FHWA representatives to examine and review at reasonable times all Data still in the possession of the Consultant.
+Consultant agrees to permit ADOT and FHWA representatives to examine and review at reasonable times all Data still in the possession of the Consultant.